 Wire Rope is an item often found on Wire Rope Cranes.
 Unfortunately, though these wires are not unbreakable and can/will succumb to the pressure of constant use and may potentially snap when in use.
 Which is why it is important to know what to look out for in an unsafe wire rope, the Government of Canada recommends a visual inspection of the wire before each use, but full inspections should be undertaken by a trained professional periodically.
 This article will cover what causes wire ropes to break, what your professional inspector will do in order to ensure your rope is safe and what you can look out for when completing your frequent inspection in order to ensure the rope is safe to work with.

 What Can Cause a Wire Rope to Break?

-When you hear the term wire rope you may picture in your mind a metal, and seemingly unbreakable rope, and though wire ropes can and will stand up better than many other rope types it is unfortunately not unbreakable.
+When you hear the term wire rope you may picture in your mind a metal and seemingly unbreakable rope, and through wire ropes, can and will stand up better than many other rope types it is unfortunately not unbreakable.
 Some things that can cause a wire rope to break include:

 - Wear in areas that have contact with hoist sheaves and drums

-- Corrosion which is caused from lack of lubrication and exposure to heat or moisture
+- Corrosion which is caused by lack of lubrication and exposure to heat or moisture

 - After too much repeated bending even under normal operating conditions the wire may become fatigued (Internal and External)